-The Documentary Is In, And Enjoying An 'Undeniable Golden Age'
+The Documentary Is In — And Enjoying — An 'Undeniable Golden Age'

-Here's what up with docs: They're doing great at the box office.
+Here's what's up with docs: They're doing great at the box office.

 At last month's Sundance Film Festival, Knock Down the House broke the festival's documentary sales record: reportedly $10 million to Netflix.
 The film follows the 2018 campaigns of four female congressional candidates, including Alexandria Ocasio-Cortez.

-Note: A previous version of this story misspelled Ruth Bader Ginsburg's last name as Ginsberg.